-Now that we’ve looked at some sales pitch examples and considered the elements that make them compelling, let’s walk through how to put a sales pitch together, using the template below.
+Now that we’ve looked at some sales pitch examples and considered the elements that make them compelling, let’s walk through how to put a sales presentation together, using the template below.

 How Google Works is also an effective title.
-Because Google is known as one of the top companies to work for, it has no need for an attention-grabbing headline.
+Because Google is known as one of the top companies to work for, it does not need an attention-grabbing headline.

 2. Explain what the sales pitch presentation contains

-So, if they know the sales pitch presentation is roughly 20 slides long, they’ll be prepared to give their full attention for exactly that number of slides.
+So, if they know the sales pitch deck is roughly 20 slides long, they’ll be prepared to give their full attention to exactly that number of slides.